binnes/moreNodeRedWorkshop/en/part5/broker/README.md

     ```git clone git@github.com:binnes/moreNodeRedWorkshop.git```

-2. Certificates for localhost are provided in this repo.
-You can use them or use the provided makeCerts script files to create your own:
+2. Certificates for this workshop are provided in this repo.
+If you use the service names used in this course material you can use the provided certificates.
+If you want to use your own names then use the proviced files to create your own certificates (it is recommended that you use the provided certificates).
+To generate your own certificates :
     - Linux/MacOS - You will need to make the script file executable with command `chmod +x makeCerts.sh`, then you can run the script using command `./makeCerts.sh`
     - Windows - in a command window run the bat file `makeCerts.bat`  *Note: the .bat file assumes the default install location for SSL : c:\OpenSSL-Win64\bin\openssl.exe.
 You need to modify the file if you installed SSL to a different location*
 3. Start the MQTT Mosquitto container: